tky823/Audyn/recipes/DCASE2023_Foley-Sound-Synthesis/Baseline/README.md

 This recipe reproduces the baseline system of Foley Sound Synthesis task in DCASE 2023.
 The original implementation can be found at https://github.com/DCASE2023-Task7-Foley-Sound-Synthesis/dcase2023_task7_baseline.

+## Models

+### PixelSNAIL

+Our implementation is based on https://github.com/DCASE2023-Task7-Foley-Sound-Synthesis/dcase2023_task7_baseline/blob/main/pixelsnail.py.
+However, we changed some details.

 ## Stages

 ### Stage 0: Preprocess official development dataset